achilles-mantel/achilles-mantel.github.io/memory-bank/activeContext.md

   - Integrated sound effects for user engagement (reusing existing sound files)
   - Created navigation links from main index and within the exercise
   - Follows established patterns from multiplication and division exercises
+- **Added Integer Subtraction Exercise feature**:
+  - Created new HTML, CSS, and JavaScript files for the feature with red color scheme
+  - Implemented random 1-digit by 1-digit subtraction question generation
+  - Ensured no negative results by making first number always larger than or equal to second number
+  - Implemented question history tracking with toggle to show/hide
+  - Added results summary with color-coded feedback for correct/incorrect answers
+  - Added responsive design for phones and tablets
+  - Integrated sound effects for user engagement (reusing existing sound files)
+  - Created navigation links from main index and within the exercise
+  - Follows established patterns from other math exercises
+  - Updated main index.html to include subtraction exercise card and description

 ## Next Steps
 1. **Testing**: